rctrinity/biteco/README.md

  1. clone biteco -> git clone https://github.com/rctrinity/biteco
  2. python3 -m pip install -e biteco/
  4. Install libsssl-dev -> sudo apt-get install libssl-dev on linux or brew install openssl on mac-os.
 Needed for bitcoinlib.
- 5. To run -> biteco
+ 5. To run -> cd biteco
+ 6. biteco

  The bitcoinlib rpc module uses your bitcoin.conf file to authenticate with the node.
  I have made setting up biteco a bit easier with the setup module.